We support and train students in the principals of patient / public involvement and engagement in research and on neurological conditions

 “Movement for Hope have brought a lot of rehabilitation supplies (adaptive-equipment) for two clinics.
 Physiotherapists go there twice a week to both clinics and they are treating people with severe disabilities including contractures, cerebral palsy, the end result of meningitis, etc. and the fact that the physiotherapists are there giving these treatments to these small children make a huge difference to their social circumstances and the support for their families.
 We are delighted to be able to have these supplies for both clinics.
 It makes a huge difference to the people who really need them.”

-Movement for Hope and ANDREF also collaborated on a cross-disciplinary education project to improve awareness of Epilepsy in Kenya which has since gone on to be implemented in the Kenyan Ministry of Education.
+Movement for Hope and ANDREF also collaborated on a cross-disciplinary education project with Awareness Through Dance to improve awareness of Epilepsy in Kenya.
+The program has since been replicated with their ongoing work and implemented in the Kenyan Ministry of Education with the support of other grass-roots organisations like Youth on the Move.